OctoPrint/OctoPrint/download/index.md

   USB webcams and the Raspberry Pi camera
 * [CuraEngine 15.04](https://github.com/Ultimaker/CuraEngine) for slicing directly
   on your Raspberry Pi
-* [OctoPiPanel](https://github.com/jonaslorander/OctoPiPanel), which is an LCD
-  app that works with OctoPrint

 You can download the latest version via the following button: